Thank you for visiting Kan Herb Company.

 Different roads do not contradict each other; they carry different traffic in different directions.
 And if “theories” are not taken to be statements about A that exclude non-A, but as diverging ways of handling reality, then a difference between them need not be a contradiction either.

-Yin-yang medicine is about seeing beyond what is easily taught or seen.
-It is about grasping what is always changing.
-Through the centuries, all the multiple perspectives, obvious contradictions, fierce debates, long-standing arguments, sharp disagreements, serious confusion, and stubborn opaqueness in canonical texts, commentaries and in practice emerged as effort to speak and touch the inexpressible.
-Historically, living with this ultimate indeterminateness – the essential nature of a constantly changing Yin-Yang -- contributed to the vibrancy of Asian medicine’s growth and development.
-Of course, we need to live in modernity and maintain a profession, pass exams and make decisions to treat our patients.
-But we also need to acknowledge – at least in private -- the embedded, irreducible uncertainty and inchoate mystery expressed in Yin-Yang Medicine.
+Yin-yang medicine is entirely about seeing beyond what is easily taught or seen.
+It is about perceiving what is always changing.
+Through the centuries, all the multiple perspectives, learning from “outside” traditions, obvious contradictions, fierce debates, long-standing arguments, sharp disagreements, serious confusion, and stubborn opaqueness in canonical texts, commentaries and differences in clinical practice are actually efforts to speak and touch the inexpressible.
+The sharp fissures and dark cavities allow for creativity and novelty.
+Living with this ultimate indeterminateness – the essential nature of a constantly changing Yin-Yang – has always contributed to the vibrancy of Asian medicine’s growth and development.
+Of course, we need to live in modernity and maintain a profession, pass exams, obtain licensure, and make decisions to treat our patients.
+But we also need to acknowledge – at least in whispers – the embedded, irreducible uncertainty and inchoate mystery expressed in Yin-Yang Medicine.
 Lao Zi (c.
-604-531 BCE) told us this in very beginning: “The Tao that can be told is the not eternal day Tao.
+604-531 BCE) told us this in very beginning: “the Tao that can be told is the not eternal Tao.
 The name that can be named is not the eternal name.”
-Underneath the yin-yang duality, the constant flux, the multiplicity, the “thingness” of appearances is the unspeakable singularity, uniqueness, non-divisibleness, ineffable, and reality of the unnamable One.
+Underneath the yin-yang duality, the constant flux, and the multiplicity, and the “thingness” is the inexpressable singularity, uniqueness, indivisibility, ineffability, and ultimate reality of the unnamable One.
+We are an ancient tradition that seeks to engage what cannot be fully contained or completely known.
+Our debates remind us that we can get close, even very close, but never really capture yin and yang.
+Yin-yang cannot be grasped, it it lives as a process.

 Citations:

-Adorisio S, Fierabracci A, Muscari I, NArdicchi V, Liberatie AM, Ricardi C, Sung TV, Thuy TT, Defino DV.
+Adorisio S, Fierabracci A, Muscari I, NArdicchi V, Liberatie AM, Ricardi C, Sung TV, Thuy TT, Defino DV, 2016.
 Integration of traditional and western medicine in Vietnamese populations: A review of health perceptions and therapies.
 Natural Product Communications.
-2016; 9:1409-1416.
+9:1409-1416.

 Andrews B, 2014.
 The Making of Modern Chinese Medicine, 1850-1960.
 Vancouver: EBC Press.